techesidents/app_dspamph/README.md

+## A THESIS PROJECT FOR THE COMPLETION OF CIT 219 BSIT-4B

+Hello!
+This is a Mobile App and Web Project developed by BSIT-4B Students of West Visayas State University - College of Information and Communications Technology.
+This project utilized Juypyter Notebook, Dart & Flutter, Firebase, Flask, and JavaScript.

 # D-SpamPH

 The main objective of this study is to develop an advanced SMS spam detection and reporting system to aid in the identification and mitigation of fraudulent messages.